Family Nurse Practitioner Email List: Verified FNP Contacts for Pharma and HCP Marketing

 • FNP contact data decays at 25-30% annually.
 Monthly refresh is the correct standard.
 Any FNP list older than 90 days without re-verification carries meaningful accuracy risk before the first send.

-SparkDBI is a global B2B and healthcare contact data provider with over 10.3 million verified HCP contacts across 39 specialty groups and 140+ licensed data partners.
-All contact counts cited in this article reflect SparkDBI’s verified healthcare database as of Q1 2026 and are sourced exclusively from HIPAA-aligned professional channels including the CMS NPI registry, state licensing boards, and licensed data partner agreements.
+Written by the SparkDBI Editorial Team.
+SparkDBI is a global B2B and healthcare contact data provider with over 10.3 million verified HCP contacts, 39 specialty groups, and 140+ licensed data partners.
+All contact counts reflect SparkDBI’s verified healthcare database as of Q1 2026.
+Data is sourced exclusively from HIPAA-aligned professional channels including the CMS NPI registry, state licensing boards, and licensed data partner agreements.
 This article provides general guidance and does not constitute legal advice.
 Consult qualified legal counsel for your specific compliance situation.

 Related reading: The Complete Guide to Nurse Practitioner Email Lists (2026) | HCP Email Marketing Compliance: HIPAA, CAN-SPAM, and Physician Outreach